 - Make sure that you perform the study in the available timeframe.

-- There should not be too much information available about the organization.
+- There should not be too much information available about the organisation.

-- You should be able to get access to the organization.
+- You should be able to get access to the organisation.

 - There should be enough information available about the subject to conduct further research.